lukepatrick/brigade-gitlab-gateway/README.md

 $ make docker-build
 ```

+## GitLab Integration
+The Default URL for the GitLab Gateway is at `:7446/events/gitlab/`.
+In your GitLab project, go to Settings -> Integrations.
+Depending on how you set up
+your Kubernetes and the GitLab Gateway will determine your externally accessable host/IP/Port.
+Out of the box the gateway sets up as LoadBalancer; use the host/Cluster IP and check the GitLab Gateway Kubernetes Service for the external port (something like 30001).

+Enter that IP/Port and URL at the Webhook Integration URL.
+The Secret Token will be the same string used in the Brigade Project *values.yaml* `sharedSecret` property.

+Check the boxes for the Trigger events to publish from the GitLab instance.
+SSL is optional.

 ## [Scripting Guide](docs/scripting.md)
 tl;dr: GitLab Gateway produces 8 events: `push`, `tag`, `issue`, `comment`, `mergerequest`, `wikipage`, `pipeline`, `build`.